WAB Q1 2026 Earnings Call Summary | Stock Taper

 4. Bad News, Challenges, or Points of Concern

-• Declining Railcar Demand: The North American railcar build is projected to decline by 22% in 2026, which could affect future revenues.
+• Declining Railcar Demand: North American railcar build demand is projected to decrease by 22% in 2026 compared to 2025, which could affect future revenue.

-• Service Revenue Decline: Services revenue is expected to decrease due to lower modernization deliveries, which could impact overall profitability.
+• Service Revenue Decline: Services sales fell 17.3% due to lower modernization deliveries, which is expected to continue in the near term.

 5. Notable Q&A Insights

-• The commercialization of the EVO platform is anticipated to enhance service revenue growth in the latter half of the year.
+• EVO Platform: The commercialization of the EVO platform is anticipated to enhance modernization opportunities and potentially improve service revenue growth in the latter half of the year.